wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-device-compliance-policies/includes/6-create-conditional-access-policies.md

 #### Conditional Access and Exchange ActiveSync

 Exchange ActiveSync (EAS) is an Exchange synchronization protocol that's optimized to work together with high-latency and low-bandwidth networks.
 The protocol, based on HTTP and XML, lets mobile phones access an organization's information on a server that's running Microsoft Exchange.
-Not only does EAS allow mobile phone users to access their email, calendar, contacts, and tasks, it also lets them to continue accessing this information when they're working offline.
+Not only does EAS allow mobile phone users to access their email, calendar, contacts, and tasks, it also allows them to continue accessing this information when they're working offline.
 By default, Exchange ActiveSync is enabled.
 All users who have an Exchange mailbox can synchronize their mobile device with the Microsoft Exchange server.

 > [!NOTE]
 > Exchange ActiveSync doesn't support shared mailboxes or delegate access.